Caiman (genus)

 Caiman is a genus of caimans within the alligatorid subfamily Caimaninae.
 They inhabit Central and South America.
 They are relatively small sized crocodilians, with all species reaching lengths of only a couple of meters and weighing 6 to 40 kg on average.

+Classification

+The genus Caiman contains three extant (living) species: the Broad-snouted caiman (Caiman latirostris), the Spectacled caiman (Caiman crocodilus), and the Yacare caiman (Caiman yacare).
+There are also several extinct fossil species in the genus - possibly up to eight species.
+The genus Caiman belongs to the caiman subfamily Caimaninae, and the relationships of the living species of caimans can be shown in the cladogram below, based on molecular DNA-based phylogenetic studies:

+The below detailed cladogram of Caimaninae includes extinct fossil species, based on morphological analysis:

 Characteristics

 Caimans are similar to alligators in morphology but differ in having bony plates, known as osteoderms, buried in the skin on the underside.
 The broad-snouted and spectacled caimans are characterised by having a bony ridge across the bridge of the nose just below the eyes.
 The yacare caiman is the largest species in the genus, attaining an average adult length of 2.5 to 3 m, the spectacled caiman reaches 2 to 2.5 m, with the female rather smaller, and the broad-snouted caiman is the smallest, more typically measuring 1.8 to 2 m for males and 1.2 to 1.4 m for females.